tjlauer/MavPASS_CIS122_20211012/README.md

 As always, if you have any questions please send me an email at thomas.lauer@mnsu.edu.

-I will see you on Tuesday!
+I will see you on Thursday!